 You will be able to develop your ideas and working methodologies in traditional media areas such as painting, drawing, printmaking and sculpture, as well as in lens-based media, sonic art, artists' books, live/time-based art, installation, site-specific work and interdisciplinary practices.

-In Year 1 you will be introduced to a range of technical skills, theoretical perspectives and creative strategies for generating and developing experimental contemporary artwork in a range of media.
+In Year 1 you will be introduced to a range of technical skills, such a print making, ceramincs, 3-D construction, photography, painting and film, theoretical perspectives and creative strategies for generating and developing experimental contemporary artwork in a range of media.

 Year 2 will support and develop your individual working methodologies.
 You will be engaged with your own work through a core spine of Fine Art Practice modules and Media Pathway options in which you will be able to develop your technical skills to an advanced level.
 You will also further engage with critical debates in contemporary art through theory modules, and will learn about career prospects through the Professional Practice module.